Intel CEO says contract manufacturing business to expand

 Intel shares jumped more than 2.5 percent by the end of trading on Thursday.

 At his first annual investor day since taking over as chief executive in May, Krzanich said the slumping personal computer industry, Intel's core market, was showing signs of bottoming out.

 "Our view is that it's declining but it's beginning to show signs of stabilization," he said.

-Krzanich said that during his six-month tenure as CEO, Intel had improved its chip offerings for tablet makers and he pledged to quadruple the number of tablets with Intel chips in 2014.
+Krzanich said that during his six-month tenure as CEO, Intel improved its chip offerings for tablet makers.
+He pledged to quadruple the number of tablets with Intel chips in 2014.

 Tablets with Intel chips would range in price from less than $100 to more than $400, he said, adding he recently gave every Intel board member a $149 Android tablet made with an Intel chip to demonstrate the progress the company was making in mobile.

-Intel is the world's top chipmaker and it dominates the PC industry, but it was slow to adapt its processors for smartphones and tablets, markets now dominated by rivals like Qualcomm (QCOM.O) and Samsung Electronics (005930.KS).
+Intel is the world's top chipmaker but it has been slow to adapt its processors for smartphones and tablets, markets now dominated by rivals like Qualcomm (QCOM.O) and Samsung Electronics (005930.KS).

 Intel shareholders and its board are betting that Krzanich, a veteran from Intel's cutting-edge manufacturing operation who replaced retiring CEO Paul Otellini, will be able to steer the company back on track.

 "When we began our search for the CEO a year ago ...
 I was embarrassed that we had lost our way," Intel Chairman Andy Bryant said at the event.